Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 Year and Month

-Figure YM-1: In-text Parenthetical Citation with Publication Date
+Figure YM-1: APA-formatted In-text Parenthetical Citation (Year and Month)

-Figure YM-2: In-text Narrative Citation with Publication Date
+Figure YM-2: APA-formatted In-text Narrative Citation (Year and Month)

-Format the date section of the citation within the parentheses as follows:
+Reference List Entry Format the date section of the citation as follows:

-Figure YM-3: Reference List Entry with Year and Month Date
+Figure YM-3: Figure YMD-3: Reference List Entry with Date (Year and Month).

 Year, Month, and Day

-Figure YMD-1: In-text Parenthetical Citation with Publication Date
+Figure YMD-1: APA-formatted In-text Parenthetical Citation (Year, Month, and Day)

-Figure YMD-2: In-text Narrative Citation with Publication Date
+Figure YMD-2: APA-formatted In-text Narrative Citation (Year, Month, and Day)

-Format the date section of the citation within the parentheses as follows:
+Reference List Entry Format the date section of the citation within parentheses as follows:

 Enter the month in full (do not abbreviate) followed by a space.